-As we head right into fall my head is filled with a bounty of fall produce and ideas of what I'm going to make with it.
-This week I'm making there cute with Apple Butter Turnovers with Chloe's kindergarden class, so I thought they would be perfect for rewind Wednesday.
-Whether you decide to make these cute little hand-held pies or even Apple Pie Turnovers, everybody with know they're diving into a delicious treat!
+As we head right into fall my head is filled with a bounty of fall produce and ideas of what I’m going to make with it.
+This week I’m making there cute Apple Butter Turnovers with Chloe’s kindergarten class, so I thought they would be perfect for rewind Wednesday.
+Whether you decide to make these cute little hand-held pies or even Apple Pie Turnovers, everybody will know they’re diving into a delicious treat!

 When I was a kid, I had a major thing for McDonald’s apple pies.
 They were crispy, sweet and I loved getting to hold the little pie in my hand (I’m starting to worry that between yesterday’s Crispy Onion Rings recipe and today’s post, you guys are going to think I was raised in fast food joints!).
 These days, I avoid fast food, but when these came out of the oven and I took the first bite, I was elated that I would be able to let Kenya experience the great taste of one of my favorite childhood food memories, without exposing him to a whole host of ingredients I don’t want him eating.